atriamadeus/GitProjects/README.md

 # GitProjects

-This a repository for Visualizations in Python Bokeh.
+This a repository for Visualizations in Python Bokeh and Mathematical Models performed using CPLEX and other programming languages.
-Jupyter notebook needs to be downloaded and run in a local machine to view the full functionality of the bokeh interactive visualizations.